 Starting from 2017, 'tax holidays' until 2021 were introduced for taxpayers with annual income less than UAH 3 million, provided they meet the requirements on (i) payroll amount (not less than two times the statutory minimum wage monthly per each employee), (ii) defined average number of employees in the preceding periods (for the entities established before 1 January 2017), and (iii) are compliant with limitations on types of activities (according to the specific list).

-As a part of tax measures related to COVID-19 disease, the following incentives were introduced to Ukrainian tax legislation:
+As a part of tax measures related to COVID-19, the following incentives were introduced to Ukrainian tax legislation:

-In addition, recent changes to tax legislation allowed the application of a reduced statutory minimum useful life for machines, equipment and vehicles (2 years), as well as for transmitting devices and other fixed assets (5 years), provided that such fixed assets were put into the operation during the period between 1 January 2020 and 31 December 2030 and are employed in business activity of the taxpayer.
+In addition, recent changes to tax legislation allowed the application of a reduced statutory minimum useful life for machines, equipment, and vehicles (two years), as well as for transmitting devices and other fixed assets (five years), provided that such fixed assets were put into operation during the period between 1 January 2020 and 31 December 2030 and are employed in business activity of the taxpayer.

 Simplified (unified) tax regime